-Finally, we notice that the magnitudes of our estimates are similar to, though somewhat smaller than, the ones in the UK for intergenerational mobility in occupation (Bell et al., 2023), and income (Gregg et al., 2017; Rohenkohl, 2023).
-This is shown in the Nightingale rose chart (Figure 1), which compares the mobility estimates from the studies mentioned above with the mobility estimates in socio-emotional skills for each skill separately without controls (Appendix Figure C1).10 We however urge caution in comparing our results to the findings in intergenerational mobility in income and/or occupation because of different datasets, variables and model specifications.
+Finally, we report the main estimates and the robustness checks we describe above in Figure 1 and notice that the magnitudes of our estimates are similar to, though somewhat smaller than, the ones in the UK for intergenerational mobility in occupation (Bell et al., 2023), and income (Gregg et al., 2017; Rohenkohl, 2023).
+This is shown in the bar chart (Figure 2), which compares the mobility estimates from the studies mentioned above with the mobility estimates in socioemotional skills for each skill separately without controls (Appendix Figure C3).
+We however urge caution in comparing our results to the findings in intergenerational mobility in income and/or occupation because of different datasets, variables and model specifications.

-10Appendix F contextualizes our estimates on intergenerational mobility in skills during childhood by estimating the relationship between skills during childhood and log pay at age 42 in Table F1, providing evidence that skills during childhood are predictive of log pay.
+15Appendix F contextualizes our estimates on intergenerational mobility in skills during childhood by estimating the relationship between skills during childhood and log pay at age 42 in Appendix Table F1, providing evidence that skills during childhood are predictive of log pay.
 A similar result is also presented in Papageorge et al. (2019).